waizkh121-netizen/waizkh121-netizen/README.md

 ## About

-I’m a developer focused on building practical systems and understanding how things work underneath the surface.
+I’m a developer focused on building practical systems and understanding how things work.

 My current work revolves around **Python, JavaScript/TypeScript, full-stack development, APIs, databases, automation, and AI-assisted development**.

+And do web development with the help of Ai models.

-I prefer solving real problems and building working products over collecting technologies for the sake of it.
+I prefer building working products and solving problems .

 ---